slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

 In theory, OAK-D camera should negotiate available power from the USB port.

+See [this note](https://github.com/slgrobotics/robots_bringup/blob/main/Docs/Ubuntu-RPi/README-Extra.md#properly-feeding-your-raspberry-pi-5) to make it happen (or override it).

 In my experiments, 5V power drain for my OAK-D LITE is as follows:
 - 0.37A for stereo imaging, including PointCloud2 producing examples.
 The camera doesn't heat at all.
 - 0.64A when running _mobilenet_ examples.
 Luke warm on touch.